philippinespire/pire_ssl_data_processing/README.md

 Yet, every now and then one library can fail and you might end up with only 2 sets of files.
 Thus, the following SPAdes script is optimized to run the first 3 libraries independently and 2 or 3 libraries together for your "all" assembly.
 .
-Note: If your species has 4 or more libraries, you will need to modify the script to run the 4th,5th,.. library and so on (you'll only need to add the necessary libraries to the SPAdes command)
+Note: If your species has 4 or more libraries, you will need to modify the script to run the 4th,5th, ..th library and so on (you'll only need to add the necessary libraries to the SPAdes command)
 No changes necessary for running the first, second, third, or all the libraries together (if you have 2 or 3 libraries only).

 **Use the decontaminated files to run one assembly for each of your libraries independently and then one combining all**